aashalabi/mlzoom_capstone2/README.md

 Docker file: to create docker image
 ```

-## 5. Instructions on how to run the project
+## 5. Instructions on how to run the project locally
 ```
 1- create the env as in (2)
 2- activate the environment